LarsGJobloop/nix-devcontainer-example/README.md

 2. Update the [./infrastructure/ssh-key.tf](/infrastructure/ssh-key.tf) with the public key [./ssh-identity.pub](/ssh-identity.pub)

 **Setup playground**:

+> [!NOTE]
+> We are working with minimally exposed secrets here (your Hetzner access token).
+Which requires us to wrap the Terraform commands in a SOPS invocation,
+> ensuring the secrets are only available to the process.
+The generic form is:
+> `sops exec-env secrets.yaml "some command"`
+> You could decrypt the secrets and just not commit those files.
+But that tend to lead to accidents.
+Still there are options, you will have to decide what
+> works best for any particular project.

 1. Instantiate infrastructure

     ```sh
-    terraform -chdir=inrfastructure apply
+    sops exec-env secrets.yaml "terraform -chdir=inrfastructure apply"
     ````

-2. SSH into the server (read ip-address from previous step)
+2. SSH into the server (read ip-address from previous step, you can read it using `terraform output`)

     ```sh
     ssh -i ssh-identity root@<ip-address>